ankidroid/Anki-Android/Contributing.md

 The preferred method of contributing to the documentation is to fork the `ankidroiddocs` project on github, and send a pull request with your additions in the usual way.
 However, if you don't know how to use github, you can simply download the "manual.txt" file and send it to a project member or the Google Group.

-To create a translation of the manual, please make a copy of "manual.txt" and add "-LANUGAGE\_CODE".
+To create a translation of the manual, please make a copy of "manual.txt" and add "-LANUGAGE\_CODE" ([list of ISO\_639-1 language codes](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)).
 For example for Italian submit a translated file called "manual-it.txt" based on the original source file.

 Translations should be periodically updated to reflect any changes in the original manual.
 Details of all changes can be found in the [list of commits on github](https://github.com/ankidroid/ankidroiddocs/commits/master/).